Construction and Renovation Volunteer Ubud Bali

 Restaurants and Cafes

-If you want to eat out occasionally, there is a wide selection of restaurants with high standards of both international and local cuisine.
-There are several cafes in the village, where you can relax and hang out with other participants on your spare time.It takes about 5 minutes by car or 20 minutes by walking to the centre of village.
+If you want to eat out occasionally, there is a wide selection of restaurants with international and local cuisine, 20 mins walk from the centre.
+Also, you’ll find several cafes in the village, where you can relax and hang out with other volunteers in the evening.

-There is a swimming pool which can be reached in 10 minutes by taxi from the centre.
+If you fancy a dip, there is a swimming pool which can be reached in 10 minutes by taxi from the centre.
+In addition, there are also several gyms around the Ubud area to keep yourself fit!

 Clinic and Hospital